 In order to add a "Solid Color" as a background, click on the color option (first option from the "Add layer" section).
 A color picker will open.
-Select the color you would like from it (a) and then, start to drag the line (b) to set its opacity.
+Use the slider to select the color, or insert a HEX/RGB code:

 To add an image as the background style click on the second option from the "Add layer" section.
-Then, click on the "Choose image" section (a) to add the image from your Media Library.
+Here, you will have to select between a "Static" and a "Dynamic" type of image:

 If you wish, you can choose to add a gradient as your background style as well.
 In order to do this, click on the third option, which is the "Gradient", from the "Add layer" section.

 The gradient that you add can be linear or radial.
-Select it from the "Orientation" section (a) by opening the drop down and selecting the preferred option.
-If the effect is linear, you can also choose its angle (b).
+Select it from the "Orientation" section by opening the drop-down and selecting the preferred option.
+If the effect is linear, you can also choose its angle.

-You can also set a color and its opacity using the color picker (c), in order to make your background suitable for your needs:
+You can also set a color and its opacity using the color picker, in order to make your background suitable for your needs:

 The "Background Style" also lets you add a video to the background section.
 In order to do this, first turn on the "Video Background" option, by clicking on the switch next to it.